Summary Trial under CrPC

 Before the Magistrate

-The accused is produced before a magistrate or appears in court, and the specifics of the offenses must be communicated to the suspect in a clear and concise manner.
+The accused is produced before a magistrate or appears in court, and the specifics of the offenses must be communicated to the suspect clearly and concisely.
 Charges are not written down in summary or subpoena hearings.

 Plea